Belle (2021 film): Box office

 Belle is the third-highest-grossing Japanese film of 2021, accounting for in box-office rakings as of December 12, 2021.

 In the film's U.S. opening weekend it made $1.6 million from 1,326 theaters, and a total of $1.8 million over the four-day Martin Luther King Day holiday frame.
 The film dropped out of the box office top ten in its second weekend with $570,213.
 The film was released on May 17, 2022, on DVD & Blu-ray by GKids (through its distribution partner Shout!
 Factory).

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 31 critics, indicating "universal acclaim".
 American audiences polled by PostTrak gave the film an 86% positive score, with 63% saying they would definitely recommend it.

 At the 2021 Cannes Film Festival, the film received a 14-minute-standing ovation.
 Joe Morgenstern wrote for The Wall Street Journal that "There's too much plot for the film to manage, but its heart, and sumptuous art, are so firmly in the right place that its appeal comes through sweet and clear."
 Manohla Dargis of The New York Times praised the visual quality, character development, worldbuilding, and called the film "unfailingly touching."
-Justin Chang of the Los Angeles Times praised the visuals and story, writing "It’s a tale as old as time and as newfangled as TikTok, in which the virtual world, though packed with fantasy and artifice, can bring startling truths to the surface."
+Justin Chang of the Los Angeles Times praised the visuals and story, writing "It's a tale as old as time and as newfangled as TikTok, in which the virtual world, though packed with fantasy and artifice, can bring startling truths to the surface."